Starting your own aesthetics practice – 5 key pointers

 5. Develop your knowledge and keep learning

 Whilst a foundation understanding of aesthetic treatments will equip you to provide a solid number of procedures for your initial client base; in order to continue to expand your business and your offering to patients you will need to enhance your portfolio.
-Advanced aesthetic training
+Advanced training for aesthetics

 , the qualification likely to soon be recognised from a legal and ethical perspective as the minimum accepted level of training for practitioners of aesthetics.
 Many available courses are CPD certified meaning they can count towards your evidence of continued professional development.